Aniumbott/session-timeline/README.md

-# Frontend Part of the Full Stack Application
+# Frontend Part of the Full Stack Application (Session Timeline)

 This project is designed to display detailed information about meeting sessions, including participant details and their activities over the timeline.
 The UI design is based on the Figma design provided [here](https://www.figma.com/design/WZAxSHpOFZrnLEzJt3mJkN/Analytics-Timeline?node-id=1-243&node-type=frame&t=iYgjs4UEeqsc9jjI-0).
+The backend for the project can be found [here](https://github.com/Aniumbott/session-timeline-backend).

 ## Technologies Used